ssalvaterra/LIB-201/metadata.md

 * <a href="http://librev.info/principles-conduct.php">"Pledges," from Scott Weingart's blog</a>

 ## Project Management Plan
-Use these 4 sections - Progress, Preservation, Communication, and Principles - to answer <a href="https://muw.instructure.com/courses/17249/quizzes/65613">the questions in the Data and Project Management Plan</a> in Canvas. <!--link to existing project/data management plan here? https://docs.google.com/document/d/1d45FDLsrycW5NH5WUWdToStkvSNz7R-3EV50Y-fgKMU/edit?usp=sharing-->
+Use these 4 sections - Progress, Preservation, Communication, and Principles - to answer <a href="https://muw.instructure.com/courses/17249/quizzes/65613">the questions in the Data and Project Management Plan</a> in Canvas.
+(HO 303 students do not need to complete this section) <!--link to existing project/data management plan here? https://docs.google.com/document/d/1d45FDLsrycW5NH5WUWdToStkvSNz7R-3EV50Y-fgKMU/edit?usp=sharing-->

 <!--section on project pitch?-->